simonmichael/hledger_site/src/faq.md

 You can read more about it at https://plaintextaccounting.org .
 Currently this FAQ overlaps a bit with that one.

-## We use another system, we don't need this ?
+### We use another system, we don't need this ?

 Every tool has strengths and weaknesses. hledger is lightweight, flexible and relatively easy to glue into other systems; it might be worth exploring as a complementary tool.

-## How do I convey the information in this to my accountant for tax work / to auditors for financial statements ?
+### How do you collaborate with accountants and the non-PTA world ?

 Depending on their needs, you send them a few standard reports (balance sheet, income statement, itemized account registers or a full transaction journal)